 The lake supports many native aquatic plants and fish; Brook, Brown, Rainbow and Lake Trout, Landlocked Salmon, Yellow Perch, Smallmouth Bass, and Panfish species; many birds including Kingfishers and migrating birds; Loons, Ospreys, an occasional Great Blue Heron, Bald Eagle, and some small mammals.

-Below are a few interesting history bits borrowed from a 1998 book by Marilyn R. Walcott, (a fellow Shadow Lake summer resident) entitled, ‘Shadow Lake Reflections’ about Shadow Lake beginnings and the many remembrances conveyed from the people who have loved this lake and enjoyed their cottages over the years.
+Below are a few interesting tidbits of history borrowed from a 1998 book by Marilyn R. Walcott, (a fellow Shadow Lake summer resident) entitled, ‘Shadow Lake Reflections’ about Shadow Lake beginnings and the many remembrances conveyed from the people who have loved this lake and enjoyed their cottages over the years.

 - Shadow Lake has gone under at least six name changes.
 Esther M. Swift wrote in Vermont Place Names (the Stephen Green Press’s, Brattleboro, VT, 1977.)
 The Abenaki name for the lake was ‘Pekdabowk’, meaning “smoke pond”.
 The earliest settlers called the lake Chambers Pond, Silver Lake, Eli Grey Lake, and for almost 100 years the lake was called Stone Pond until it was renamed Shadow Lake in 1922.